vmware-tanzu/tanzu-dev-portal/content/guides/debugging-kubernetes/_index.md

 Do note that sometimes there is no accessible shell.
 One other method is to start a pod with a container having all the network debugging tools.
-The [netshoot](https://github.com/nicolaka/netshoot) container image has a number of tools that will make it easy to debug networking issues, we can instantiate a netshoot container and exec into it to perform tests as follows,
+The [netshoot](https://github.com/nicolaka/netshoot) container image has a number of tools that will make it easy to debug networking issues, one can instantiate a netshoot container and exec into it to perform tests as follows,

 ```sh